igor71/opencv-python-inference-engine/README.md

 **Limitations**:
 + Package comes without contrib modules.
-+ It was tested on Ubuntu 16.04, Ubuntu 18.04, Ubuntu 18.10 as Windows 10 Subsystem and Gentoo.
++ It was tested on Ubuntu 16.04 & Ubuntu 18.04 with Local Installed Python ver.
+3.6.8
-+ I had not made builds for Windows or MacOS.
 + It is 64 bit.
 + It built with `ffmpeg` and `v4l` support (`ffmpeg` libs included).
-+ No GTK/QT support -- use `matplotlib` for plotting your results.
++ GTK support Enabled.

 This package is most similar to `opencv-python-headless`, main differences are:
 + Usage of `AVX512_SKX` instructions